Ragnar-Oock/xoram/apps/docs/src/plugins/panoramique/parent-child-relationships.md

 <!--@include: ./__start-at-beginning.md -->

-Being able to register components in panoramique allows us to add them when we want directly from our plugins, but what if we want to move them or to not have the same set of children at all time ?
+Being able to register components in panoramique allows you to add them when you want directly from your plugins, but what if you want to move them or to not have the same set of children at all time ?

 If you remember when we went over `ComponentDefinition` we said that the difference between a definition and a harness is that a modification on a